platipodium/vinos/doc/odd/paper.md

 ![Decision pathway for a simulated fishing trip.\label{fig:flowchart}](../../assets/abm_flowchart.pdf){ width=90% height=30% }

 Boats in **phase 4** need to return.
 They directly steam in a straight line to their deployment location and on to their port.
 At the port, they enter **phase 5** to unload their catch and clean the boat.
 Priorities for the different gears are updated based on the relative change of the deployed gears and catches.
 Finally, boats re-enter phase 0 and restart the cycle.
-As summary view of the model scheduling is depicted in \autoref{fig:flowchart}
+A summary view of the model scheduling is depicted in \autoref{fig:flowchart}

 ## Design concepts